Yueyehua/puppet_template/CONTRIBUTING.md

 You are more than welcome to submit issues and merge requests to this project.

-### Foodcritic, Rubocop and Tests
+### Puppet-lint, Rubocop and Tests

-Your commits must not break any tests, foodcritic nor rubocop.
+Your commits must not break any tests, Puppet-lint nor rubocop.

 ### Commits format